Who isn't an ideal candidate for the surgery?

 The septoplasty recovery period lasts anywhere between 2 and 4 weeks.
-The patient should avoid physical activities such as jogging, aerobics or any sport for the first two weeks.
+The patient should avoid physical activities such as jogging, aerobics, or any sport for the first two weeks.
 This is done in order to avoid potential bleeding.
-Patients should not blow their nose during the recovery period.
-During this time, raising the head while sleeping is more comfortable to sleep and reduces the risks.
+Patients should not blow their noses during the recovery period.
+During this time, raising the head while sleeping is more comfortable sleep and reduces the risks.

 Septoplasty surgery is a simple, straightforward procedure but complications can occur.
 Septoplasty complications can include one or more of the following:

 - Nasal obstruction

 - Ocular complications

 - A numbing sensation in the teeth or upper gum

 Septoplasty complications are rather rare – around 0,5% of patients can experience excessive bleeding after the procedure.